buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, the founder and CEO of the Shitcoin Society.

-Here at the Shitcoin Society our mission is to build the world's greatest investment platform for blockchain and DLT developers.
+Here at the Shitcoin Society our mission is to build the world's greatest investment platform for blockchain and DLT projects.

 ### Platform Pre-Alpha